 Our Founding Story

-In 2019 the foundation name was shortened to Recovery Beyond and the program name evolved to simply Climbing Out.
+Recovery Beyond Paradigm was created in 2016 as a non-profit foundation set up to sustain and broaden the Climbing Out Of Homelessness Program.
+In 2019 the foundation name was shortened to Recovery Beyond and the program name evolved to Climbing Out.
 These changes reflect a revitalized direction the organization is taking to bring healing to more people.

-Check out the award-winning documentary, “A New High,” which dramatically illustrates the power of a supportive community and an audacious goal.
+Check out the award-winning documentary, A New High, which dramatically illustrates the power of a supportive community and an audacious goal.

 View the trailer for “A New High,” the documentary about the Climbing Out of Homelessness program